SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/README.md

 <br>

 ## Special Thanks
-- Herb - For their Skill Utility Code
+- Rein - For their Skill Utility Code
 - The Risk of Rain 2 Modding Discord - For being a huge help and helping me debug this hot mess

 <br>